AI Pokémon pre-grading · 1996–today

 What does it cost to grade a Pokémon card on SnapGrade?

 Single credit is $2.
 Bulk packs drop the per-card cost to $1.00–$1.50.
-New accounts get 2 free credits and credits never expire.
-Compared to a $42 PSA fee, the math is obvious.
+New accounts get 1 free credit and credits never expire.
+Compared to a $79.99 PSA fee, the math is obvious.

 Is there a free AI Pokémon card grader?

 Yes.
-SnapGradeAI gives every new account 2 free credits — no payment details required — so you can grade two Pokémon cards free and see the full PSA-style sub-grade breakdown before deciding to buy more.
+SnapGradeAI gives every new account 1 free credit — no payment details required — so you can grade your Pokémon cards free and see the full PSA-style sub-grade breakdown before deciding to buy more.
 It runs in your browser, so there's no app to install.

 Ready when you are